Share this article:

 Key to this process is design-build construction management, which maintains clear and constant communication among all stakeholders.
 This continual dialogue guarantees swift and effective project adaptations, making the Design-Build approach particularly suitable for commercial construction, where rapid coordination and response are essential.

-Project management software such as lcmd enables real-time updates, full transparency and effective coordination.
+Project management software such as Lcmd enables real-time updates, full transparency and effective coordination.
 This means that all processes in the design-and-build approach can be optimally supported by digital tools.

 {{cta}}